ybivanov/QA-and-Automation-101/lesson05/README.md

 ## Using and abusing unit tests

-Whenever unit tests cross the class boundaries of the unit under test or cross process/network boundaries and unitilize external dependencies like database, network server, etc. they become integration tests.
+Whenever unit tests cross the class boundaries of the unit under test or cross process/network boundaries and utilize external dependencies like database, network server, etc. they become integration tests.

 **Unit test frameworks can and often are used for integration type tests!